peranakanfrancis/MyBetterWeb/_posts/2018-07-01-business-website.markdown

 **eCommerce & Catalog Functionality**

 Allow customers to purchase products or display items in catalog mode.
-Learn more about our Learn more on our <a href="https://mybetterweb.site/#/2018/09/10/ecommerce-online-shop" target="_blank">eCommerce web design services page</a>.
+Learn more about our Learn more on our <a href="https://mybetterweb.site/#/2018/09/10/ecommerce-online-shop" target="_blank" class="effect-underline">eCommerce web design services page</a>.

 **Lightning Fast Speeds**